Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Experimental Setup

 \subsection{Response Option Scales}

-To investigate the robustness of all Survey Response Generation Methods against rephrasing of the prompt, we include 4 variants of the response option scale that the models are prompted with.
+To investigate the robustness of all Survey Response Generation Methods against prompt rephrasing, we include 4 variants of the response option scale.
 The \textbf{Full Text} variants consist of the full text of each response option, without using an index---e.g., \textit{`Clinton', `Trump', `Non-voter'} for a question on 2016 U.S. vote choice.
-The \textbf{Indexed} variants, also sometimes referred to as \textit{multiple choice questions} \citep{balepur_which_2025}, use an index for the response options instead---e.g., \textit{`A', `B', `C'}.
-Additionally, we evaluate the prompt both in the original order of response options and in a \textbf{reversed} order, as previous work has identified the option order to be a major source of variation in the output \citep{tjuatja_llms_2024, rupprecht_prompt_2025}.
+The \textbf{Indexed} variants, sometimes called \textit{multiple choice questions} \citep{balepur_which_2025}, use an index for the response options instead---e.g., \textit{`A', `B', `C'}.
+Additionally, we evaluate the prompt both in the original order of response options and in a \textbf{reversed} order, as previous work has shown option order to be a major source of output variation \citep{tjuatja_llms_2024, rupprecht_prompt_2025}.